-You picked the black quartz farmhouse sink and the Delta faucet in the latest round of votes.
-It’s been 3 months since my dad installed our new Efaucets kitchen sink and faucet, so I wanted to show you the reveal.
+You picked the black quartz farmhouse sink and the Delta faucet in the latest round of vote.
+It’s been 3 months since my dad installed our new kitchen sink and faucet, so I wanted to show you the reveal.
 I also waited to write this until I had used it for a few months and could give my true opinion.

 Overall I am in love with the sink and how it changed the entire look of our kitchen.
 I wasn’t sure how I would feel about one large basin, but I don’t think I’ll go back to a double sink again.
 I can easily wash our crock-pot, large pans and casserole dishes without splashing water all over myself.